 Reference Implementation Project 2023

-The primary objective of the next project is to exercise the model and encoding standard by developing a reference implementation of the model using JSON as the encoding mechanism.
 The project will involve close engagement with survey software providers to help ensure that the solution can be implemented consistently throughout all jurisdictions.